nbessi/odoo_new_api_guideline/source/environment.rst

       self.x = 1
       self.name = 'a'

-More info about the subtility of the Active Record Pattern  write function here :ref:`records`
+More info about the subtility of the Active Record Pattern write pattern here :ref:`records`

 The classical way of writing is still available